ku-sldg/plih/_intro/3-Monadic-Interpreter.md

 >
 > -- Douglas Crockford

-If
-you are familiar with `Maybe` and how it behaves as a monad, you can safely skip this chapter.
+If you are familiar with `Maybe` and how it behaves as a monad, you can safely skip this chapter.
 If you have doubts about using the `do` notation or with `bind` and `return`, read on.
-Maybe the curse is broken.
+Maybe the curse is broken?

 # Monadic Interpreters

 The `Maybe` type class is the core sequencing construct that will form the heart of our evaluators and eventual type inference routines.
-The classic `Maybe` definition provides two constructors, `Just x` and `Nothing`.
+The Haskell `Maybe` type class definition provides two constructors, `Just x` and `Nothing`.
 By convention `Just x` contains a value resulting from a successful computation while `Nothing` indicates an error or exception.
 Literally, the computation result is `Nothing`.
-This makes it trivial to use `Maybe` as monad and the `do` notation to structure the kinds of computations necessary for evaluation.
+Treating `Maybe` as monad and using the `do` notation to structure computations provides an ideal basis for writing language interpreters.

 ## Maybe, Bind, Return